arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 ---
 author: 'Karl Söderby'
-title: 'Python with Arduino Boards'
+title: 'Python® with Arduino Boards'
-description: 'Learn about compatibility between the popular Python language and Arduino boards, how to set up your environment, and discover in-depth tutorials and useful links.'
+description: 'Learn about compatibility between the popular Python® language and Arduino boards, how to set up your environment, and discover in-depth tutorials and useful links.'
 tags:
-  - Python
+  - Python®
   - OpenMV
 hero_position: 1
 ---

 ## Overview

-[MicroPython](https://micropython.org/) is an implementation of the [Python programming language](https://www.python.org/) that comes with a subset of the Python standard library, and is designed **to run on microcontrollers**.
+[MicroPython](https://micropython.org/) is an implementation of the [Python® programming language](https://www.python.org/) that comes with a subset of the Python® standard library, and is designed **to run on microcontrollers**.
 A great advantage of using MicroPython is that it is easy to learn and has [great documentation](http://docs.micropython.org/en/latest/) for a number of boards.
 At the moment, there are four boards that can be used together with MicroPython, you can read more about them in the [compatible boards section](#compatible-boards).

 Arduino officially supports [OpenMV's branch of MicroPython](https://github.com/openmv/micropython), and through the [OpenMV IDE](https://openmv.io/pages/download) you can install MicroPython, connect/disconnect your board and upload your scripts